Dhruv Kamath

 I started the Business Competition Club at Palo Alto High School because I wanted a space where students could actually practice thinking through real business and economics problems.

-What began as a small group has grown into a structured club that prepares students for national and international competitions.
-We work through cases, run finance workshops, and simulate competitions.
-It has been one of the most rewarding things I have built so far.
+Our small group has grown into a structured club that prepares students for national and international competitions.
+Defintely one of the most rewarding things I have built so far.

 Volunteer work